Frequently Asked Questions

 A telephone consultation is an alternative option to the video consultation.
 Once a telephone consultation is booked you will receive a confirmation email.
 We ask that you check your Vala Profile to ensure that you have your most up to date phone number stored.
 At the time of the consultation one of our clinicians will ring your chosen contact number and begin the consultation.

-The following browsers support our online consultation: Google Chrome (latest release version), Firefox (latest release version), Internet Explorer 9 to 11 (with the OpenTok Plugin for Internet Explorer), Opera (latest release version), Google Chrome for Android (latest release version), Firefox for Android (latest release version) and iOS app via the App Store.
+The following browsers support our online consultation: Google Chrome (latest release version), Firefox (latest release version), Internet Explorer 9 to 11 (with the OpenTok Plugin for Internet Explorer), Opera (latest release version), Google Chrome for Android (latest release version), Firefox for Android (latest release version) and Safari for iOS 11 and above.

 In the Vala Timeline you will be able to see your upcoming consultations.
 Click on the consultation you want to start and select the “Start” option.
 You will also receive an email notification with a link prior to the consultation and you can use this link to join the consultation directly.